h-griffin/dnd-notes/grimmhaus/lore.md

 ## Shaza El
 - dread master?
 - temple of shaza el mabad in desert north of takrati, taloa
+- session#19 absorbs dread seed and shrivels into doll (norman: fetish of shaza el), must be taken to city of dyss and time will be undone
 - "a nessicary trragedy"
     - ### sari
         - shazas one regret is sari
         - young girl living at the temple of shaza el cleaning stones
         - shazas pregnant wife that died because of baston grimm
         - lives on as a quatle - feathered winged serpent that feeds on souls
-        - session#19 explodes into a million stars
+        - session#19 explodes into a million stars after shaza absorbs dread seed
-- session#19 absorbs dread seed and shrivels into doll (norman: fetish of shaza el), must be taken to city of dyss and time will be undone

 ## Sand Sculptor
 - "sand man" desert guide